 Here are some of the signs you may notice:

-Changes in behaviour – a child may start being aggressive, withdrawn, clingy, have difficulties sleeping or start wetting the bed.
+- Changes in behaviour – a child may start being aggressive, withdrawn, clingy, have difficulties sleeping, have regular nightmares or start wetting the bed.

 How do I report child sexual abuse?

 It's best not to delay if you suspect a child is being sexually abused.

 You can talk directly to the police or your local children's social services and this can be anonymous.
 You can also get advice or report your concerns anonymously to the NSPCC by phoning its free helpline on 0808 800 5000.
 Or you can report sexual abuse to the NSPCC via email or online.